What are Chemical Peels?

 What are the different types of Chemical Peels?

-Depending on your skin, treatment goals and desired outcome, Dr. Taki will recommend a light, medium, or deep Chemical Peel, with the formulas based on the chemicals used.
+Depending on your skin, treatment goals and desired outcome, our specialists will recommend a light, medium, or deep Chemical Peel, with the formulas based on the chemicals used.
 Light Chemical Peels typically contain AHA or BHA; TCA can be used for various types of peels and deep peels are always phenol based.

 What should I expect during my Chemical Peel?